FAIR VALUE OF FINANCIAL INSTRUMENTS

 Derivative Liabilities:

 The fair value of the Company’s money market funds is based on quoted active market prices and is determined using the market approach.
-The fair value of the Company’s Term Loans, Senior Secured Notes and Senior Unsecured Notes are based on market quotes provided by a third-party pricing source.
-See “Note 10 — Debt” for additional disclosures.
+The fair values of the Company’s interest rate swap contracts were based on market quotes provided by the counterparty.
+Quotes by the counterparty were calculated based on observable current rates and forward interest rate curves.
+The Company recalculated and validated this fair value using publicly available market inputs using the market approach.
+The fair value of the Company’s Term Loans and Senior Notes are based on market quotes provided by a third-party pricing source.
+See “Note 12 — Debt” for additional disclosures on the Term Loans and Senior Notes.

 The Company’s non-financial assets and liabilities, which include goodwill and long-lived assets held and used, are not required to be measured at fair value on a recurring basis.
 However, if certain triggering events occur or if an annual impairment test is required, the Company would evaluate the non-financial assets and liabilities for impairment.
 If an impairment was to occur, the asset or liability would be recorded at its estimated fair value.